Synectic-Labs/bwl/README.md

 # BWL.
 A user-friendly combat and utility system for Lusternia written in Lua for Mudlet.

-A rewrite of Outpost with a focus on user experience and stability.
+BWL is a complete rewrite of Outpost with a focus on user experience, stability and seamless updates.

 ## Installation Instructions: